One Mother's Journey From Adversity to Opportunity

 To say the least, their world turned upside down.
-Rachel's priorities instantly changed: she put down her guitar and picked up sign language.
+Rachel's priorities instantly changed.
+She put down her guitar and picked up sign language.
 She and her husband immediately started teaching American Sign Language (ASL) to Leah as fast as they could learn it.
-Something remarkable happened: by the time Leah was 18 months old, her baby sign language vocabulary far surpassed the spoken vocabulary of hearing children her same age.
-While Leah's little friends could only point and whine for something they wanted, Leah found it much more effective to sign, "Juice, not milk" or, "Cheese and crackers, please".
-Other parents took notice, including Rachel's sister Emilie, who started teaching sign language to her infant son Alex, so that he would be able to communicate with Leah.
-Emilie was thrilled one morning when baby Alex, then only ten months old, found his own use for sign language: he stopped fussing, looked up at her, and signed "milk".
+Something remarkable happened: by the time Leah was 18 months old, her baby sign language vocabulary far surpassed the spoken vocabulary of "hearing" children her same age.
+While Leah's little friends could only point and whine for something they wanted, Leah could sign, "Juice, not milk" or, "Cheese and crackers, please".
+Other parents took notice, including Rachel's sister, Emilie, who started teaching sign language to her infant son, Alex, so that he would be able to communicate with Leah.
+Emilie was thrilled one morning when baby Alex, then only ten months old, found his own use for sign language.
+He stopped fussing, looked up at her, and signed "milk".

-A few years later, Rachel's second daughter Lucy was born.
-After dealing with Leah's deafness, she thought she was prepared for anything.
+A few years later, Rachel and Aaron's second daughter, Lucy, was born.
+After dealing with Leah's deafness, they felt a second child would be easy.
 However, Lucy arrived eight weeks premature with spina bifida and cerebral palsy.
 Doctors worried that Lucy would never be able to speak, let alone use her rigid fingers to sign with her deaf sister.

-In the midst of all of this, Rachel and her sister Emilie decided to team up to create a captivating, entertaining video to teach sign language to hearing children.
-Their plan was to make a short DVD that gave their friends and family a fun and easy way to learn a second language, but most importantly to sign with Leah.
-In May of 2002 the first volume of Signing Time! was completed, starring Rachel, 3-year-old Alex and 5-year-old Leah.
+Somewhere in the midst of all of this, Rachel and her sister Emilie decided to team up to create a captivating, entertaining video to teach sign language to children who were not deaf.
+Their plan was to make a short video that gave their friends and family a fun and easy way to learn ASL as a second language, but most importantly to give them enough basic signs to communicate with Leah.
+In May of 2002 the first volume of Signing Time was completed, starring Rachel, 3-year-old Alex and 4-year-old Leah.
 The response was overwhelming.
 Word spread from mom to mom and family to family.
-Before long, the small community of people learning to sign with Leah grew into an expansive community of parents, educators and health professionals using Signing Time to introduce the benefits of sign language to children everywhere.
+Before long, the small community of people learning to sign with Leah grew into an expansive community of parents, educators, and health professionals using Signing Time to introduce the benefits of sign language to children everywhere.
 Testimonials poured in with touching stories about how Signing Time had been instrumental in dissolving communication barriers and giving a "voice" to children who previously had no way to express themselves.
 Everyone wanted more Signing Time.
 Rachel and Emilie's company, Two Little Hands Productions, was born.

 It's Time for Signing Time

 Around the time Signing Time was being developed, the media began to pick up on the benefits of signing with hearing infants.
-While most people at the time still thought sign language was only for the deaf, scores of parents everywhere began to pay attention and joined Rachel, Emilie and a handful of other proponents of "baby sign language" in perpetuating it as a powerful means of teaching babies and toddlers to communicate pre-verbally.
+While most people at the time still thought sign language was only for the deaf, scores of parents everywhere began to pay attention and joined Rachel, Emilie and other proponents of "baby sign language", sharing it as a powerful means of teaching babies and toddlers to communicate before they can talk.

-Scientific studies show that "typical" children who learn to sign:
+Scientific studies show that "typical" children who learn to sign as babies: